mariusmuntean/ChartJs.Blazor/README.md

 **Breakdown**

-First, in your index.html/_Host.cshtml you've added references to static assets from ChartJs.Blazor.
-During build time, library assets get packages under _content/LibraryName.
+First, in your  `Index.html`/`_Host.cshtml` you've added references to static assets from `ChartJs.Blazor`.
+During build time, library assets get packaged under *_content/LibraryName*.

-Then, you've imported ChartJs.Blazor in your _Imports.razor.
+Then, you've imported `ChartJs.Blazor` in your `_Imports.razor`.
 The Blazor Team mentioned that this shouldn't be necessary in the future.

-In your .razor file you added the ChartJsPieChart component and gave it some width and height.
-You specified that the component should use the variable _config as the chart's configuration object.
-You also told Blazor that you want a direct reference to the chart and that the reference should be saved in your _pieChartJs variable.
+In your .razor file you added the `ChartJsPieChart`` component and gave it some width and height.
+You specified that the component should use the variable `_config`` as the chart's configuration object.
+You also told Blazor that you want a direct reference to the chart and that the reference should be saved in your `_pieChartJs`` variable.

-When your page's OnInitialize() method is executed you're setting the chart's configuration and dataset to be displayed.
+When your page's `OnInitialized()` method is executed you're setting the chart's configuration and dataset to be displayed.

 ## Known Limitations